JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

-Follow the same logic as we in the examples above and write tests for the rest of the methods of the `image` function.
+Follow the same logic as we in the examples above and write tests for the rest of the `image` function methods.
 Since there are many ways to write tests, we will leave this exercise without a solution.

 ```@raw html
 </p></div>